ocp-power-automation/ocs-upi-kvm/README.md

 - teardown-ocs-ci.sh
 - destroy-ocp.sh

-The scripts above correspond to high level tasks of OCS-CI.
-They are intended to be invoked from an automation test script such as *Jenkins* and are designed to run unattended.
-The scripts are listed in the order that they are expected to be run.

-This project uses git submodules:
+This project uses the following git submodules:

 - github.com/ocp-power-automation/ocp4-upi-kvm
 - github.com/red-hat-storage/ocs-ci

 These underlying projects must be instantiated before the create, setup, deploy, test, and teardown scripts are used.
 The user is expected to setup the submodules before invoking these scripts.
-The *sample* scripts described in the next section instantiate the submodules as they invoke create, setup, and deploy in a sequence.
+The **workflow sample** scripts described in the next section provide some end to end work flows which of necessity instantiate submodules.
+These sample scripts may be copied to the workspace directory and edited as desired to customize a work flow.
+Most users are expected to do this.
+The information provided below describes some of the dynamics surrounding the create, deploy, and test scripts.

-There are two ways to instantiate submodules as shown below:
+First, there are two ways to instantiate submodules as shown below:
 ```
 git clone https://github.com/ocp-power-automation/ocs-upi-kvm --recursive
 cd ocs-upi-kvm/scripts
 ```
-**OR**
+*OR*
 ```
 git clone https://github.com/ocp-power-automation/ocs-upi-kvm.sh
 cd ocs-upi-kvm